kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 The criteria for moving issues are described in [Filtering](#filtering).

-For issues/PRs that look tricky, you can always consolidate with the Release Lead and SIG/PR owners to reach a decision.
+For issues/PRs that look tricky, you can always coordinate with the Release Lead and SIG/PR owners to reach a decision.

 Any new enhancements that aren't making rapid progress need to either jump to the next release, or reduce their scope.
 You may need to send daily reminders/queries about stuck PRs.